Experienced solicitors for complex claims

 - a brother, sister, uncle or aunt of the deceased

-To find out more about making a fatal injury claim, give us a call today on 0800 0891331 and talk things through with one of our expert lawyers.
+To find out more about making a fatal injury claim, give us a call today and talk things through with one of our expert lawyers.

 Thompsons Solicitors has vast experience of assisting families involved in fatal accident inquiries and can guide you through the process.
 Give us a call today on 0800 0891 331 to find out more.